Rich & decadent German Chocolate Cake, layered with sweet coconut icing & drizzled in chocolate ganache. Gluten free & Top 8 Free (Contains coconut)

 Ummmm, chocolate!
 I have always associated chocolate with the holidays.

 Chocolate chip cookies for Santa, hot chocolate by the fireplace, milk chocolate candies in pretty boxes, and then there is chocolate cake.
 But not just any cake, rich & decadent German Chocolate Cake with that sweet & sticky coconut glaze to be exact.
-Doesn’t the sound of that bring a smile to your face?
-And you haven’t even had a bite yet.
-Well, we’re going to fix that!
+Doesn’t just the sound of that bring a smile to your face?

 Did you know that German chocolate cake isn’t actually from Germany?
 In fact, it is an American dessert, first made in 1957 by Mrs. George Clay from Dallas, Texas!
 That’s about as American as it can get, right?
 The confusion traces back to an American named Samuel German who developed a type of dark baking chocolate for Baker’s Chocolate.
 Baker’s then created a German’s Sweet Chocolate in his honor which was used in Ms. Clay’s German’s Chocolate Cake recipe.
 As this cake recipe grew in popularity, the name changed slightly, removing the plural (‘s) from German’s, thus creating the confusion of who gets credit for this amazing cake.

-No German’s will get credit for this recipe either!
+The German’s won’t get credit for this recipe either!
 It’s brought to you by yours truly, a Canadian-American.
 And as a “heads-up”, I’ve sort of strayed away from the traditional recipe which included regular flour, Baker’s chocolate and a caramel-pecan filling made with egg yolks and evaporated milk.
 Sorry Mrs. George Clay.

 Instead, I’ve made this Top 8 free, gluten free and vegan friendly!
 So everyone can have a slice of cake!

 How to Layer Gluten-Free Chocolate Cake